 Even when your customers make a payment while visiting your medical practice in person, you can help keep things clean and contactless.
 There are a few simple ways to organise something like this safely.
 Contactless card readers allow for contactless, chip + PIN as well as Apple and Google pay, for a flat fee of 1.75% per transaction, with next business day deposits as standard.
 You can even keep your card reader in a purpose-built dock to ensure maintaining the recommended 2-metre distance.

-Square Terminal is another option, which comes with integrated point-of-sale software and a built-in receipt printer, meaning you can do everything from managing items and taking payments to printing receipts and getting paid.
+An all-in-one-card-machine is another option, which comes with integrated point-of-sale software and a built-in receipt printer, meaning you can do everything from managing items and taking payments to printing receipts and getting paid.

 In some cases, it may be more suitable to process payments after your patient has visited your practice.
 For this, Virtual Terminal or Square Invoices are both easy-to-use solutions.
 Virtual Terminal allows you to manually process payments right from a web browser.
 It’s great for taking card payments over the phone.
 Square Invoices allows you to quickly and easily create, send and track invoices from the Square Invoices app, your desktop or Square Point of Sale for a flat 2.5% fee per transaction.